 by Guglielmo Botter

-Architect, artist, and author Guglielmo Botter will exhibit a series of pen and ink drawings at Gallery 506 from November 9th through the end of 2017.
+Architect, artist, and author Guglielmo Botter exhibited a series of pen and ink drawings at Gallery 506 during November and December of 2017.

 The drawings in this show were created following Botter’s two previous visits to Columbus, during which he sketched and photographed a variety of community landmarks, including buildings, landscapes, and many of the interactive installations comprising Exhibit Columbus’ inaugural exhibition.

 I am an Italian-American citizen born on June 27th, 1966 in Treviso, Italy.

 I began drawing with an ink pen when I was only 5 years old when my father brought home a rapidograph, commonly used by architects at that time, and I never stopped using it.

 From the beginning, I drew very quickly and directly using only pen and ink and have never relied on pencil and eraser in my drawings.

 My favorite subject was the urban landscape and in a few years I won most of the painting competitions dedicated to children of my age.
 My first solo exhibit, “Forty Drawings of an Eleven Year Old Boy,” was held in 1977 in Treviso.
 The critics predicted a successful career, and since then, I have been collaborating with editors and authors on projects.
 At the age of 13, I realized my most important childhood success when I was ranked first among 350,000 participants at the National Drawing